secorolab/FloorPlan-DSL/docs/Tutorial.md

 ```
 ![Pose of two spaces when another wall is used as a reference frame](../images/walls_with_frames_02.png){#fig:walls_with_frames_two}

 The flag `spaced` is used to tell the interpreter to calculate the combined thickness of the two walls, and space the two rooms accordingly.
-When not present, the two rooms are not spaced correctly, as seen in Figure (Figure [@fig:not_spaced]).
+When not present, the two rooms are not spaced correctly, as seen in [@fig:not_spaced].

 ![Two spaces not spaced correctly, as the `spaced` flag was not included](../images/walls_not_spaced.png){#fig:not_spaced}

-Similarly, the default alignment behaviour can be disabled by using the `not aligned` flag, so that the two rooms overlap (Figure [@fig:not_aligned]).
+Similarly, the default alignment behaviour can be disabled by using the `not aligned` flag, so that the two rooms overlap ([@fig:not_aligned]).

 ```
 location: